vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 199\.
 Mahabharata 1.265 f
 199\. supra §17
 200\.
 Supra § 17
-201\. ägnavaispava, name of a sacrificial cake offered at the dikşaniyeşti.
+201\. āgnavaispava, name of a sacrificial cake offered at the dikşaniyeşti.
 18
 140